jensen/sqlintro-notes/README.md

 ### Database Client

 Before we can query for anyting we need to connect to the database with a client.
-We wil begin by using `psql` which should be installed for you already.
+We will begin by using `psql` which should be installed for you already.

 When connecting to a database you generally have to know the hostname, username, password, port and database name.
 When you run `psql --help` you will be provided with details on the options you can use to start the client.
 Near the bottom there are 'Connection options'.
 These should show you what the default values are for your hostname, port and username.